vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

   * cleaning a cart

-Adding cleaning cart feature means that you should use `clear` function like in following example:
+Implementing cleaning feature means that you should use `clear` function like in following example:

 ```js
 <template>